 Sideloading an APK from a PC

 If for some reason you have trouble downloading an APK directly to your Android, you can also download the file to your PC, then connect your phone to the PC via cable (select Transfer Files) and copy the APK into your phone.
-This still requires that installation from unknown sources is allowed, and additionally requires a dedicated file explorer app to access the APK.
+This requires a dedicated file explorer app to access the APK.
+You will also need to grant the File Explorer permission to install from unknown sources.

 Many apps can't be downloaded directly from the company that makes them, however.
 In this instance, you'll want to check out one of the more trusted app repositories like APKMirror.
 From there you can download manually vetted apps that use the same digital signatures as the apps on Google Play.